roelstappers/NCPlots_old.jl/docs/src/index.md

 # NCPlots

-NCPlots is a Julia package for plotting meteorological data on the sphere.
-It is mainly used for plotting numerical weather prediction output.
-It works for both global (ERA5) and limited area domains (CARRA, MetCoop).
-It should work for any dataset that conforms to the CF convention and implements the `CommonDataModel` interface.
+NCPlots is a Julia package for plotting (meteorological) data on the sphere.
+Datasets should conform to the CF convention and implement the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) like [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl) and [GRIBDatasets](https://github.com/JuliaGeo/GRIBDatasets.jl)

-See [Getting data](@ref getting_data) how to obtain ERA5 and CARRA data to recreate the examples in this documentation
+See [Getting data](@ref getting_data) how to obtain ERA5 and CARRA data to recreate [examples](@ref Examples)  in this documentation

-NCPlots uses [Observables](https://docs.makie.org/stable/explanations/nodes/index.html) for interactivity

 ## Installation